-Phytosterols are typically plant origin and cannot be synthesized by human beings, therefore their source in human body originates only from diet.
+Phytosterols are typically plant origin and cannot be synthesized by human beings, therefore their source in the human body originates only from diet.
 Phytosterols are structurally very similar to cholesterol except that they always contain some substitutions at the C24 position on the sterol side chain.
 Phytostanol and phytosterol esters are chemically stable, fat type materials and having comparable chemical and physical properties to edible fats and oils.
 Phytosterols are insoluble in water but are soluble in non-polar solvents, such as hexane, iso-octane and 2-propanol.
-Level of Plasma phytosterol in mammalian tissues are normally very low due to poor absorption from the intestine and faster excretion from the liver compared to cholesterol.
+The level of Plasma phytosterol in mammalian tissues is normally very low due to poor absorption from the intestine and faster excretion from the liver compared to cholesterol.
 It can be metabolized in the liver of mammals into C21 bile acids instead of the normal C24 bile acids.
 The health benefits of Phytosterols in animals/humans such as reduction of cholesterol levels with decreased risk of coronary heart diseases, anti-inflammatory activities, induction of apoptosis in cancer cells, disease prevention and treatment.
-Instead of having beneficial effects on human health they have some drawbacks, such as the food or food products that are fortified with phytosterols are not given to pregnant women because of their safety has not been yet studied.
-Food authorities of different countries has specified the fortification level of phytosterols in food products.
-Plant sterol, stanols and their esters has been given GRAS status in United States.
+Instead of having beneficial effects on human health, they have some drawbacks, such as the food or food products that are fortified with phytosterols are not given to pregnant women because their safety has not been yet studied.
+Food authorities of different countries have specified the fortification level of phytosterols in food products.
+Plant sterol, stanols and their esters have been given GRAS status in the United States.

 Sources of phytosterols include fat-soluble fractions of seeds, roots, stems, branches, leaves and blossoms.
 They are constituents of both edible and ornamental plants, including herbs, shrubs and trees (Priyanka R. Chaudhari, 2002).
 Commercially, phytosterols are extracted from vegetable oils, such as soybean oil, rapeseed (canola) oil, sunflower oil or corn oil, or from so-called “tall oil”, a by-product of the manufacture of wood pulp.
 Hydrogenation of phytosterols can result to form phytostanols.
 Phytosterols and phytostanols are high melting powders (Ferrari R.A., 1997).
 Both are chemically stable materials, having comparable chemical and physical properties to edible fats and oils.
 These substances are insoluble in water, but soluble in non-polar solvents, such as hexane, iso-octane and 2-propanol.
 The esters are also soluble in vegetable fats and oils (Richard Cantril, 2008).